clayauld/satcom-forecast/README.md

 4. Enter your email configuration and GPS coordinates
 5. Choose your preferred forecast format

+## Reconfiguration

+After the integration is installed, you can reconfigure all settings at any time:

+1. Go to **Settings** > **Devices & Services**
+2. Find "SatCom Forecast" in your integrations list
+3. Click on the integration entry
+4. Click **Configure** to open the reconfiguration options
+5. Modify any settings as needed:
+   - Email server settings (IMAP/SMTP)
+   - Forecast format and device type
+   - Character limits and debug settings
+   - Polling interval (how often to check for new emails)
+6. Click **Submit** to save changes

+**Note**: Passwords are hidden by default in the configuration forms for security.
+You only need to enter passwords if you want to change them.
+The polling interval change takes effect immediately after saving.

 ## Forecast Formats

 The integration supports three forecast formats: